Multiplicities of Jumping Numbers: Review of Multiplier Ideals and Intersection Theory

-Then, for any $c>0$ the \emph{multiplier ideal} is defined as The multiplier ideal is independent of the choice of a log resolution $\mu$.
-As $c$ varies over positive real numbers, the stalks of the multiplier ideal $\iI( \fa^{c})_{x}$ at any point $x$ decrease and change exactly at a discrete set of rational numbers $c_{i}$ called the \emph{jumping numbers} of the ideal $\fa$ at $x$.
+\begin{dfn} For any positive real number $c$, the \emph{multiplier ideal} of $\fa$ at $c$ is defined as where $\mu: Y \to X$ is any log resolution of $\fa$ and $F$ is an effective divisor with $\fa \cdot \cO_{Y} = \cO_{Y}(-F)$.
+The multiplier ideal is independent of the choice of the log resolution. \end{dfn}

+As the positive real parameter $c$ increases, the stalks of the multiplier ideal $\iI( \fa^{c})_{x}$ at any point $x$ decrease.
+The numbers $c$ at which the stalks change are called the \emph{jumping numbers} of the ideal $\fa$ (or $Z$) at $x$.
+More precisely,
-The jumping numbers are important invariants of the singularity of $Z$ at $x$.
-For example, the smallest of the jumping numbers is the well-known log canonical threshold ($lct$) of the subscheme.
-When $Z$ is defined by a polynomial $f$, the jumping numbers in the interval $(0, 1 ] $ are all negative roots of the \emph{Bernstein-Sato polynomial} of $f$, as proved in \cite{MR2068967}, generalizing the result for the log canonical threshold in \cite{MR1492525}.
-This result was further generalized to arbitrary subschemes in \cite{MR2231202}, after defining a suitable Bernstein-Sato polynomial.
-The jumping numbers were also connected with uniform Artin-Rees numbers in \cite{MR2068967}.

-We fix the notation from the previous paragraph throughout the paper for the log resolution, the relative canonical divisor and the effective divisor $F$.